jnthnklvn/Login-Persistence/README.md

   }
 ```

-At the leave button we add null to the sink of user from AppBloc.
+At the leave button we add null to the user's sink from AppBloc.
 This makes the login fields and button appear again.
 ```
 onPressed: () => bloc.inUser.add(null),
 ```